 My main office is in Saint Petersburg, home of the Tampa Bay Rays.
 Complimentary off street parking is available.
-The office is across the street from the World Famous "Sunken Gardens."
-Exit 24 from Interstate 275; conveniently located to Sarasota and Clearwater.
+Conveniently located to Sarasota and Clearwater.
 Click here to see a Google map of our Saint Petersburg location.

 My Tampa office is near the intersection of West Waters Avenue and Armenia Avenue, and is conveniently located to Interstate 275.
 The office is an hour and a half west of Orlando, and an hour southeast of New Port Richey and Brookesville.
 I have handled Estate matters throughout many Florida Counties.
 Click Here to see a Google map of our Tampa office.